FelixLeander/MikuFlasher/README.md

 # MikuFlasher
 ## What is this?
-It's an app which simulatttions a camera based verifcation process.
+It's an app which simulates a camera based verifcation process.

 # Current state
 I started working on this on 2025/10/22, so please give me a week.